QuantConnect/Lean/Research/readme.md

 # Known Issues
 - Python research is extremely dependent on the `start.py` script as it is responsible for assigning core clr as the runtime for PythonNet and clr-loader to use for C# library.
 For local use where the script is not launched automatically by Jupyter, one must call `%run "start.py"` in their first notebook cell for research to work properly.
 Note that the location of `start.py` is in the launcher bin directory so you may have to use `../start.py` or specify the full path.

 - C# research latest kernel no longer supports using statements outside of the notebook context, meaning that `#load ./QuantConnect.csx` no longer applies QC namespaces to the notebook out of the box.
 Therefore one must specify the namespace directly in a cell.
 Our default notebooks include these statements as examples.

+- Python can sometimes have issues when paired with our quantconnect stubs package on Windows.
+This issue can cause modules not to be found because `site-packages` directory is not present in the python path.
+If you have the required modules installed and are seeing errors about them not being found, please try the following steps:
+    - remove stubs -> pip uninstall quantconnect-stubs
+    - reinstall stubs -> pip install quantconnect-stubs